How frequently you should install new air filters may depend on the following:

 For basic 1"–3" air filters, manufacturers usually direct you to install new ones every 30–60 days.
-If you have from light to moderate allergies, you could install a better air filter or get new ones even more often.
+If you have from light to moderate allergies, you could get a better air filter or replace them even more often.

-Or, if you reside a more country location or less occupied home (like a vacation house) and there are not as many cars around, annually could be often enough.
+Or, if you live a more rural location or less occupied home (like a vacation house) and there are not as many cars around, yearly could be often enough.

-Here are averages that may help you know how frequently you should get a new air filter at home:
+Here are averages that may help you know how regularly you should replace the air filter at home:

 - One dog or cat: every 60 days